xjessiex/envutils/README.md

 # Latest Update

+**Jan 18th, 2019:**
+* Added another simple scrapping function to get NG residential consumption data (monthly and by state) from EIA

 **Jan 17th, 2019:**
 * Wrote my first R package to include the scrapping functions for Heating Degree Days and Cooling Degree Days
 * Uploaded to GitHub